 In bread baking terms, proofing or proving means to allow the bread dough to rise.
-Often, in basic yeast bread recipes, the dough will be proofed two times.
-The proofing refers to the fermentation of the yeast.
-Each proof period, the bread is allowed to rise.
+The proofing refers to the fermentation action of the yeast.
+In basic yeast bread recipes, the dough will be proofed two times, during which periods the bread is allowed to rise.

 Proofing refers to the specific rest period or amount of time that fermentation occurs.
 Fermentation is the necessary step in creating yeast bread and baked goods where the yeast is allowed to leaven or cause the fermentation of the dough.

 These fermentation rest periods are also referred to the time the dough is "allowed to rise," "bulk fermentation," "first rise," "second rise," "final proof," and "shaped proof."

 Rising is the most dramatic physical change a dough undergoes on account of yeast activity.
 Technically speaking, rising is a product of a process called respiration, which happens because of the fermentation.

 As the yeast eats sugars, it releases carbon dioxide in the form of tiny air bubbles in the dough.
 As the yeast "breathes" or respires, it causes the bread to grow and rise.
 The alcohol produced by the yeast during fermentation—along with a multitude of other reactions—are what give great bread its characteristic flavors and aroma.
 Generally speaking, more fermentation means tastier bread.

 The bulk fermentation, or first proof, for any dough is a crucial step in the bread baking process.
 It is called bulk fermentation because you are letting the dough—the entire batch—ferment as one mass, before dividing and shaping it into loaves.
 It is during bulk fermentation that the yeast does the majority of its work, helping your dough gain flavor as alcohol and other byproducts are produced, and gain structure as carbon dioxide inflates the bread.